Aleda E. Lutz: Honors and legacy

 On April 17, 2010, Lutz, along with four other former military members with Michigan connections, was enshrined into the Air Zoo's Michigan Aviation Hall of Fame.

+Participants, including members of Aleda Lutz's family, gather at the Rhône American Cemetery in Draguignan, France, during a 2025 ceremony honoring U.S. Army flight nurse and pilot Aleda Lutz.

 A stele (monument) exists at the crash site which states Lutz was the first American woman who died in action during World War II.
+This claim is incorrect however, as many American servicewomen died in World War II combat actions before Lutz.
 The stele is near Doizieux, France, on Mont Pilat.
 The monument was erected in 2005, and every September there is a memorial service.
 A local citizen has written a book about the crash and has interviewed all the witnesses.

 These honors, earned during her lifetime and posthumously, make Lutz the second-highest decorated woman in the US military, after Civil War Doctor Mary Edwards Walker, the sole female recipient of the Medal of Honor.

+In 2025, family members of Aleda E. Lutz traveled to France to take part in a series of ceremonies honoring her sacrifice and enduring legacy.
+Local officials, military representatives, historians, and community members gathered in remembrance of the decorated American flight nurse who lost her life during World War II while evacuating wounded soldiers from the front lines.
+The ceremonies were made possible in part through the support and coordination of Le Souvenir Franco-Américain, an organization dedicated to preserving the memory of American service members who fought for the liberation of France.